BoGustafssonBNI/BalticBoxModel/README.md

 The code is provided "as is", without support and proper documentation.

+The code will crash under certain circumstances.

+Parameters, data and graphs will be saved to <user>/Documents/boxModel when menu item save is used

+Previous parameter settings may be loaded by using menu item open

 A compiled app is supplied in the Release.

 This software is distributed under the MIT Licence: